Last Updated on October 4, 2022 by candidcashflow

 Mr. Parlette defines needless knocks as the bumps that we bump into intentionally because we think we are smart enough to handle it.

 He uses an analogy from his childhood when he was a very small boy.
-He was fascinated with the coffee pot within his reach at the dinner table.
-He needed to hold it in spite of his mother’s warning and learned a lesson from his first memorable bump in The College of Needless Knocks.
+The coffee pot fascinated him and was within his reach at the dinner table.
+He needed to hold it despite his mother’s warning and learned a lesson from his first memorable bump in The College of Needless Knocks.

 Each time we stray from the right path in life, we begin spiraling downward.

 Ralph says, “Anything that goes downward will run itself.
 Anything that goes upward has to be pushed.”